 On our first visit we stayed at Hotel Bellas Artes which is right across the road from the Cathedral and has great views from its rooftop.

-On our next trip we stayed further out of town in Hipotels Sherry Park – it’s a modern hotel with lovely grounds including a pool – and is only a short walk to the historic centre.
+On our next trip we stayed further out of town in Hipotels Sherry Park.
+It’s a modern hotel with lovely grounds, including a pool, and is only a short walk to the historic centre.
+This will probably be our choice for 2021 as it’s also close to the new start line.

-Entries for the 2020 race (which will be taking place on Sunday 19th April) are open now until 12th April.
-Maybe I’ll see you on the start line!
+Entries for the 2021 race (which will be taking place on Sunday 25th April) are open now until 18th April.
+If you need any more convincing that it’s a great event to be a part of just take a look at the photo galleries from previous years and maybe I’ll see you on the start line!